devon-ge/PHBS_MLF_2018/README.md

 ### Color channels conversion

-By the implementation of `keras`, pictures are loaded in two channels (colorful and gray).
-To reduce computational intensity and improve the efficiency of the model, the pictures are compressed.
-Below are details of the conversion processes.
+First, to reduce computational intensity and improve the efficiency of the model, RGB images are resized to 256 by 256.
+Then, we convert the image format from `RGB` to `Lab`.
+Below are details of the conversion process.

-* Convert the color channel of images from `RGB` to `Lab`.
+* Convert color channels of images from `RGB` to `Lab`.
 In `Lab` format, `L` is lightness, ranging from 0(black) to 100(white), `a` is the green/red channel, ranging from -128 to 127, and `b` is the blue/yellow channel, ranging from -128 to 127.
 The conversion from `RGB` to `Lab` is invertible.
 It is easier to train two color channels in Lab than three channels in RGB, and `a` and `b` are uncorrelated.

-* The neuron network use the gray pictures as the input, and the colorful output.
-Both the input and output are compressed into 256 by 256 images.
+* The convolution neural network inputs grayscale images (images with the L channel), and outputs the other two color channels, i.e., a and b.
+Then, L, a, and b are concatenate together, and full color images are retrieved.
+Last, images are converted from `Lab` back to `RGB`.

 :octocat:|Raw|Compressed (width=256 px)
 ---|---|---